-1.11 Shelves inadequately supported DEFICIENCY: Length of shelf is not within $1/4$ inch of the inside dimension of the cabinet.
+1.11 Shelves inadequately supported

+DEFICIENCY: Length of shelf is not within 1/4 inch of the inside dimension of the

+cabinet.

 STANDARD: Adjustable shelves must be adequately supported by proper fit and supporting hardware.

 BUILDER CORRECTION: Replace shelf or shelves with those that meet standard.
 1.12 Visible Gaps DEFICIENCY: Gaps between ceilings and walls exceed 1/8 inch, provided installation of the cabinets is secure.

 Gaps between matched door edges exceed parallel alignment by more than 1/8 inch in 3 feet, or the uniformity of any door edge gap in comparison to any other exceeds 1/8 inch.
 STANDARD: Minor gaps between cabinet components and between cabinets and ceilings/walls will occur due to slight variations of those surfaces, or movement, i.e., caused by shrinkage of the wall, but should not be excessive.
 Gaps between doors should be uniform and parallel with only minor variation.

 BUILDER CORRECTION: Reposition, reinstall, or repair as needed to close or make gap less visible to meet standard.
 This includes filling with matching filler, adjusting or adding scribe moldings.

 1.13 Warpage DEFICIENCY: Warpage exceeds 1/4 inch over any size door, measured from the face of the frame to the point of furthermost warpage, with the door or drawer in the closed position.

 STANDARD: Slight warpage of cabinet doors and drawer faces can be expected due to the expansion or contraction of the cabinet wood from moisture variation.
 It should not be excessive.
 Builder is not responsible for caused by Homeowner misuse or lack of regular maintenance.
+BUILDER CORRECTION:

-BUILDER CORRECTION: Correct or replace door or drawer face.
+Correct or replace door or drawer face.
 All reasonable efforts will be made to match the original surface texture and finish color as closely as practical and possible, but Builder does not guarantee an exact match.
-Proper and acceptable completion of the repair finish will be

-CARPET

-This section addresses typical characteristics and problems that might arise with the carpeting in the Home and the corresponding warranty performance standards that apply.

-2. Color Fading
+Proper and acceptable completion of the repair finish will be determined by the Builder representative's inspection.
+CARPET This section addresses typical characteristics and problems that might arise with the carpeting in the Home and the corresponding warranty performance standards that apply.
+2. Color Fading DEFICIENCY: Not applicable unless cause is determined to be due to manufacturer's defect.